stephengeller/user_manual_for_me/README.md

 Equally, sometimes I need time to recharge.
 This may be over lunch or a short break between pairing sessions.
 My social batteries can deplete quite quickly, so I have to keep an eye on them!

-To optimize my learning, I need to do it the right way for my brain to absorb it.
+To optimise my learning, I need to do it the right way for my brain to absorb it.
 My [VARK](https://www.mindtools.com/pages/article/vak-learning-styles.htm) learning tool preference is as follows:
 1. Kinesthetic (hands-on)
 2. Visual (diagrams)
 3. Reading & Writing